MaxKorlaar/Pxl/readme.md

 - [ ] Admin account management
 - [ ] Admin site settings (different from the settings in .env)
 - [ ] Image upload support
+- [ ] Automatic deletion for images.
+Default & per-image setting.
+(A personal favourite, must have for limited space)
 - [ ] Gallery
 - [ ] View others' galleries (as admin, make it an option?)
 - [ ] Custom domain support, custom storage location support (This will be difficult with Laravel.